-If there’s only one way we can ever describe the subject of HBO’s ‘The Dark Wizard’ Dean Spaulding Potter, it would have to be as a blend of brilliant, controversial, gifted, and troubled.
-That’s because while he broke glass ceilings as an alpinist, a building, antenna, span, and earth jumper (BASE jumper), a free climber, and a highliner, he also often disregarded rules.
-Nevertheless, his passion for the outdoors remained unquestionable even after he sadly lost his life at age 43 on May 16, 2015, during a wingsuit flying accident in Yosemite National Park.
+The subject of HBO’s ‘The Dark Wizard’ is Dean Spaulding Potter, a man who has often been described by admirers as well as peers alike as a blend of brilliant, controversial, gifted, and troubled.
+That’s because while he broke glass ceilings as an alpinist, a BASE jumper (building, antenna, span, and earth jumper), a free climber, and a highliner, he also often disregarded rules.
+Nevertheless, his passion for the outdoors always remained unquestionable, even after he sadly lost his life at the age of 43 on May 16, 2015, during a wingsuit flying accident in Yosemite National Park.

 How Did Dean Potter Earn His Money?